Danielwsx64/strong_params/CONTRIBUTING.md

 2. Update the library documentation accordingly new changes.

-3. If your pull request is a patch you may point it to master branch.
+3. If your pull request is a patch you may point it to main branch.
 If it's a feature implementation you must point to the current release branch (usualy the next minor version eg `release-0.7.0`)

 4. You may merge the Pull Request in once you have the sign-off of two other developers, or if you